About the Play Therapy Online Training Academy and the Presenters:

 - Dr Jennifer Baggerly: Ph.D, LPC-S, RPT-S, Professor in Counseling and Human Services at the University of North Texas at Dallas, USA.
 Dr Baggerly has served as chair of the board of Directors of the Association for Play Therapy (APT).
 She has been involved in many research projects and over fifty publications have led to her being recognized as a prominent Play Therapy expert.
 We are deeply appreciative to have Dr Baggerly in a consultancy and support role linked with the Play Therapy Online Training Academy being an Approved Provider of Training with the Association for Play Therapy, USA.

-About Jewel Janan: Founder and Director of the Play Therapy Online Training Academy
+Jewel Janan MAArtTh,DipChPsych,BEd: Founder and Director of the Play Therapy Online Training Academy

-Jewel is a Counsellor and registered Creative Arts Therapist/Psychotherapist, Play Therapist and Writer and an Australian and internationally renowned Play Therapy trainer.
-Jewel's qualifications include a Masters of Arts in Art Therapy, Diploma of Child Psychotherapy (Play Therapy), Certificate in Rebalancing Bodywork and Bachelor of Education.
+Jewel is a Counsellor and Psychotherapist, Play Therapist and an Australian and internationally renowned Play Therapy trainer and workshop presenter.
+Jewel's qualifications include a Masters of Arts in Art Therapy, Diploma of Child Psychotherapy (Play Therapy) and a Bachelor of Education.

-As the Founder and Director of Play Therapy Australia from 2001 - March 2015, Jewel presented Child Centered Play Therapy workshops and clinical training programs in different parts of Australia; training for agencies, organisations and universities in Australia and New Zealand and she also offered clinical supervision and mentoring.
-During her time as Director, Play Therapy Australia became the leading training organisation in Australia in Child Centered Play Therapy and the training program Jewel developed which included online training, was deemed by an international expert to be one of the top five programs in the world.
+As the Founder and the Director of Play Therapy Australia from 2001 - March 2015, Jewel developed and presented Child Centered Play Therapy workshops and clinical training programs in different parts of Australia as well as offering training for agencies, organisations and universities in Australia and in Hamilton, New Zealand.
+She also offered clinical supervision and mentoring.
+During her time as Director, Play Therapy Australia became the leading training organisation in Australia in Child Centered Play Therapy and the training program Jewel developed which included online training, was deemed by an international expert from America to be one of the top five programs in this Play Therapy approach in the world.

 Jewel was a founding member and the first President of the Australian Play Therapists Association (APTA).
 Her earlier work included Play Therapy, counselling, art therapy and Rebalancing private practice, working in children's residential and foster care programs, with the Department of Child Protection and as a music specialist teacher.

-As the Founder and Director of Play Therapy Australia from 2001 - March 2015, Jewel presented Child Centered Play Therapy workshops and clinical training programs in different parts of Australia; training for agencies, organisations and universities in Australia and New Zealand and she also offered clinical supervision and mentoring.
-During her time as Director, Play Therapy Australia became the leading training organisation in Australia in Child Centered Play Therapy and the training program Jewel developed which included online training, was deemed by an international expert to be one of the top five programs in the world.
+As the Founder and the Director of Play Therapy Australia from 2001 - March 2015, Jewel developed and presented Child Centered Play Therapy workshops and clinical training programs in different parts of Australia as well as offering training for agencies, organisations and universities in Australia and in Hamilton, New Zealand.
+She also offered clinical supervision and mentoring.
+During her time as Director, Play Therapy Australia became the leading training organisation in Australia in Child Centered Play Therapy and the training program Jewel developed which included online training, was deemed by an international expert from America to be one of the top five programs in this Play Therapy approach in the world.

 Jewel was a founding member and the first President of the Australian Play Therapists Association (APTA).
 Her earlier work included Play Therapy, counselling, art therapy and Rebalancing private practice, working in children's residential and foster care programs, with the Department of Child Protection and as a music specialist teacher.

-Dr Jeff Cochran and Nancy Cochran: University of Tennessee
+Dr Jeff Cochran PhD,NCC,LMHC and Nancy Cochran MA,CAS,LMHC:

 In addition to numerous journal articles, presentations and workshops, Dr Jeff Cochran and Nancy's books include: Child-Centered Play Therapy: A Practical Guide to Developing Therapeutic Relationships with Children (Cochran, Nordling, & Cochran, 2010, Wiley) and The Heart of Counseling: Counseling Skills through Therapeutic Relationships (2nd edition, Cochran &Cochran, 2015, Routledge).